 Resoling Blake stitched shoes

 A Blake shoe (for a clearer overview of the different construction methods, read this post.
 Here the focus is on the repair aspect) is, contrary to what many people think, easy to resole.
 The problem here, however, is that you need a so-called McKay machine, a special long-arm sewing machine that can reach in at the toe section of the shoe.
 This is not common, but a number of cobblers have one.
 Some manufacturers that use Blake construction also offer a resoling service in their factory.
-Just like welted shoes, you can do a half-sole on blake shoes, where you just change the part from the footbed to the toe, leaving the waist.
+Just like welted shoes, you can do a half sole replacement on Blake shoes, where you just change the part from the waist to the toe, leaving the waist.

-On the other hand, one should be aware that the number of resoles possible for a Blake stitched shoe is limited.
+On the other hand, one should be aware of the fact that the number of resoles possible for a Blake stitched shoe is limited.
 This is due to the fact that the seam goes through all parts of the shoe: insole, upper leather and outsole.
 When resoling the seam must be removed completely, and then a new stitch is sewn straight through all these parts again.
-This means that the new stitches are put in places other than the original ones, and for each resoling, new holes and especially the upper are hollowed out like a cheese and so weakened by the holes that it can no longer handle the strains.
-It’s difficult to say exactly how many resoles that can be done, it depends on so many different circumstances, there can be as few as two, it can be up to four, or sometimes even five.
-Also, since you when removing the Blake stitch don’t have anything but glue holding the upper and insole together, there is a risk that this comes loose, and that you ideally would need the original lasts to put the shoe together fully balanced.
+This means that the new stitches are put in places other than the original ones, and for each resoling, new holes and especially the upper are hollowed out like a cheese and becomes so weakened by the holes that it can no longer handle the strains.
+It’s difficult to say exactly how many resoles that can be done, it depends on so many different circumstances, there can be as few as one-two, it can be up to four-five.
+Also, since when removing the Blake stitch you don’t have anything but glue holding the upper and insole together, there is a risk that this comes loose, and in this case you ideally would need the original lasts to put the shoe together again fully balanced.

 A Blake/Rapid constructed shoe can be said to be repair-wise in the middle of this category and Goodyear welted below.
 If only the outsole needs to be replaced and the midsole is in good condition, then it works in exactly the same way as replacing the outsole on a Goodyear welted shoe.
 However, if you need to replace also the midsole or even the insole, it’s the same position as for a regular Blake stitched shoe.

-A half-resole including re-heeling of a Blake stitched shoe costs somewhere around €70, and a full-resole around €130.
+A half sole replacement including re-heeling of a Blake stitched shoe costs somewhere around €70, and a full resole around €130.
 If you return them to the factory, the prices vary a lot, but usually between €100-150.

 Resoling Goodyear welted shoes